Center for Friends of the Bible

 One of the Rulers

 This story takes place on the other side of the lake, opposite Decapolis.
 Jesus had left there a disappointed man.
-The man came out of the tombs dragging the broken chains that had failed to hold him.
+The man emerged from the tombs dragging broken chains that had failed to hold him.
 From a wretched life of crying day and night in the mountains and cutting himself with stones, he was now delivered from the demons that had possessed him.

 When Jesus and the disciples arrived by ship on the other side of the lake, a large crown of people gathered around Him.
-And in the crowd was another desperate man by the name of Jairus, one of the rulers of the synagogue.
-He fell down at the feet of Jesus pleading for help.
+And in the crowd was another desperate man by the name of Jairus, one of the rulers of the local synagogue.
+He, too, fell down at the feet of Jesus pleading for help.

 "My little daughter, the only one I have, is dying!
 Right now, she is at the point of death.
 She's only twelve years old.
 Please, I beg you, come and lay your hands on her, heal her, and she will live!"

 Jesus immediately followed Jairus as he led the way to his house.
-But the crowds surrounded them, pressing in.
+But the crowds surrounding them, pressing in.
 Slowly, O so slowly, they tried to move forward.

 A Certain Woman

 In the mass of people, a certain woman was desperate with her own serious problem.
 She had been bleeding for twelve years.
-She had been under the care of many physicians.
-She had spent her entire life savings, hoping for a cure, but was not any better.
-In fact, she was getting weaker, bleeding more and more.
-Now, weak and seeing her last chance to reach the Healer, she reached out in one last effort to touch the border of the Master's robe.
+Under the care of many physicians, she had spent her entire life savings, hoping for a cure, but was none the better.
+In fact, she was worse, bleeding more and more.
+Now, weak and seeing her last chance to reach the Healer, she stretched out her hand in one last effort to touch the edge of his robe.

-Immediately, she felt the fountain of blood dry up.
-She knew she was healed!
+Immediately, she felt the flow of blood dry up, and she knew right then she was healed!
 The plague was gone!

 And immediately Jesus felt the flow of healing virtue depart from him.
-He turned about and called out, "Who touched my clothes?"
+He turned about and called out, "Who touched me?"

 The woman, who had hoped to quietly slip away and return home to privately rejoice, realized that she was discovered.
 Trembling and afraid, she also fell down at the feet of Jesus and poured out her miserable story of bleeding for twelve long years.